peter-tackage/kotlin-extension-method-options/README.md

 # Kotlin Options

-A collection of Kotlin extension methods that allow you treat Kotlin's nullable type as a monad.
+A collection of Kotlin extension methods that allow you powerfully transform Kotlin's nullable types.

 ## Usage: